J. Michael Muro: Career

-In 1987, Muro made his directorial debut with the horror film Street Trash.
+In 1987, Muro made his directorial debut with the horror film Street Trash, which Muro tailored the script for, including a junkyard dance sequence, to make use of a Brooklyn based wrecking yard and adjacent warehouse belonging to his father.

-Known primarily for his Steadicam work, Muro was the operator of choice for James Cameron's films The Abyss, Terminator 2: Judgment Day, True Lies, and Titanic.
+From 1989-1997, Muro was a Steadicam operator for James Cameron's films The Abyss, Terminator 2: Judgment Day, True Lies, and Titanic and Kevin Costner's Dances with Wolves.

-After working as operator on Kevin Costner's Oscar-winning epic Dances with Wolves, Muro made his debut as director of photography on Costner's Open Range.
+In 2002, Muro was director of photography on Costner's Open Range.